MaybeThisIsRu/miniflux-sanity/README.md

 - Configure number of days before which to mark items as read
 - Resumes marking as read if interrupted

+## Usage

+You must have Ruby available on your system/shell.

+Install by running `gem install miniflux_sanity`.

+All command line options can be viewed by running `miniflux_sanity --help`.

 ## To-do

 - [ ] Publish as a RubyGem for easier usage (see the [feature/rubygem](https://github.com/hirusi/miniflux-sanity/tree/feature/rubygem) branch)